samuelajala01/samuelajala01/README.md

 - 👯 I’m looking to collaborate on Web and mobile projects

-- 🤔 I’m looking for help with Blockchain
+- 🤔 I’m looking for help with Learning Blockchain

 - 💬 Ask me about JavaScript, Web Security and Embedded Systems